 One can avoid an entire conflict just by becoming a good listener.
 Not only in professional but also in personal life.
 One should act respectfully towards other people by listening to and understanding their opinions.

 Instead of arguing with other employees, one can also choose the other way around.
 One can simply listen and understand the point that his colleague may be trying to convey.
 This may prevent a conflict from happening.
 Hence to know how to deal with bad-tempered employees is to know the importance of listening.

 In order to wipe out bad tempers and encourage a calm temperament amongst employees, practising teamwork is the best option available.
 Practising teamwork helps in building closer relationships among employees.
 Teamwork indirectly increases acceptance and tolerance for other people’s opinions.
 Moreover, all employees get to know each other better.

-4. Encourage professional behavior rather than personal behavior
+4. Encourage professional behaviour rather than personal behaviour

-And because we are talking about work, make sure you encourage professional behavior.
+And because we are talking about work, make sure you encourage professional behaviour.
 Behave professionally with your employees and expect the same from them.

 Some additional warnings to prevent conflicts

 - Never ignore complaints about physical or sexual harassment.